gillian-guide/gillian-guide.github.io/docs/en/extras/multiplayer.md

 ## Prerequisites and info

 - It's recommended to have [ZolikaPatch](../../essential-modding/zolikapatch.md) set up for a better multiplayer experience.
-Make sure to configure :material-file-cog:`ZolikaPatch.ini` to use multiplayer functions and set `DoNotPauseOnMinimize` to `1`.
+Make sure to configure :material-file-cog:`ZolikaPatch.ini` to use multiplayer functions.
 - Make sure to have `RecoilFix` set to `0` in :material-file-cog:`GTAIV.EFLC.FusionFix.ini` to avoid being at disadvantage with other players.
     - It is also recommended to use the [GFWLMin patch](https://github.com/SandeMC/GTAIV.EFLC.FusionFix-GFWLMin/releases/latest) for increased stability - ^^but it cuts out singleplayer features.^^
 - Additionally, you may want to have [ZMenuIV](trainers.md/#ZMenuIV) for the ability to create and participate in custom gamemodes.